 The majority of mallet finger injuries can be treated without surgery.
 Ice should be applied immediately, and the hand should be elevated with the fingers toward the ceiling.
 Medical attention should be sought within a week after injury, or the finger could heal improperly, leading to more permanent damage.
 It is especially important to seek immediate attention if there is blood beneath the nail or if the nail is detached.
 This may be a sign of a nail bed laceration or an open fracture.

 Seeing a hand doctor for children with mallet finger is especially crucial.
-Because their fingers are still growing and forming, a doctor can aim to ensure that they finger or fingers do not become stunted or deformed.
+Because their fingers are still growing, a doctor can aim to ensure that the finger or fingers do not become stunted or deformed.